This decadent vegan Oreo pie is made with an Oreo cookie crust, creamy chocolate peanut butter center and a whipped coconut cream topping.

 Provided you’ve followed the recipe – it firms up perfectly into the most delish peanut butter mousse ever.

-Top with ze whipped coconut cream, some vegan chocolate sprinkles and crushed peanuts to finish off the peanut butter theme of the pie nicely and you have a dessert to write home about I tell you!
+Top with the whipped coconut cream, some vegan chocolate sprinkles and crushed peanuts and you have a dessert to write home about.

 Each layer offsets every other layer beautifully.
 The coconut whipped cream topping is left plain (no added sugar or flavorings) so that it offsets the sweetness of the first two layers.
-You have the crunchy Oreo base, this light and dreamy chocolate peanut butter mousse and then the whipped cream topping which rounds it off perfectly.
+You have the crunchy Oreo cookie base, the light and dreamy chocolate peanut butter mousse center, and the whipped cream topping which rounds it off perfectly.

 You have to keep this refrigerated.
 Cover and keep it in the fridge and consume within around 5 days for the best tastiest results.
 We did have a pie in the fridge for 7 days once and it was still fine, but for the best taste results, try to consume within 5 days.